 PERSONAL POSSESSIONS.
 At college, as elsewhere, these are the student's own responsibility.
 A college carries no insurance on its students' property.
 It is therefore wise not to bring too many things, to use name tags, to label books, records, and notebooks, and to report promptly any mysterious disappearance of belongings to the House Chairman.
-There is a Lost & Found in the Co-op Store.
+There is a Lost & Found at Switchboard.